MosheB812/BuggetBoard-App/README.md

 [ Run on AWS ]
 To publish a local change:
 - Commit to github
-- Run `ng build && npm run aws-deploy`
+- Run `npm run build && npm run aws-deploy`
 - Website will be hosted on the s3 bucket name (**not public**)